RichardChambers/esp32_projects/README.md

  - https://github.com/nodemcu/nodemcu-firmware/tree/dev-esp32
  - https://github.com/Nicholas3388/LuaNode

+See also https://www.arduino.cc/en/Tutorial/HomePage with various tutorials about Arduino IDE.

 If it can't get bluetooth working?

 Using Node32s as the Board selection.
 To reference GPIO pins in code use just the number, for example "digitalWrite(13, HIGH)" sets GPIO13 high.
 The built-in LED to GPIO2.

+My development environment is:
-I am using these devices with the Arduino IDE on a Microsoft Surface Pro 2 with Windows 10.
+ - the Arduino IDE 1.8.13 on a Microsoft Surface Pro 2 with Windows 10
+ - using a standard USB to micro-USB cable from a Samsung cell phone
+   - powers the ESP32
+   - provides serial cable connectivity for downloading programs and the IDE Serial Monitor

+The Arduino IDE shows the following settings:
+ - Board: "NodeMCU-32S"
+ - Upload Speed: "921600"
+ - Flash Frequency: "80MHz"

+ Get Board Info shows "Unknown board".